devpro/mongodb-atlas-dotnet-client/README.md

 An API key must be created in MongoDB Atlas, follow the instructions given in the page [Configure Atlas API Access](https://docs.atlas.mongodb.com/configure-api-access/).

+This action should provide you with the public key and the private key.

 :warning: Make sure your IP is in the Api key white list!

-* Use config command (where xxx is the public key and yyyy the private key, both informations given by MongoDB Atlas)
+* Use the tool `config` action

 ```bash
 mdbatlas config -u <publickey> -p <privatekey>